brenapp/referee.fyi/public/updateNotes.md

+### 24 March 2024

+- Introduced new authorization system for the sharing server that significantly improves upon system security.
+- Added force sync button to the event summary page

 ### 17 Feb 2024

 - Add timer to current and future matches that shows how far ahead or behind that match was.
 For